 You have decided to take control of your drinking — congratulations!
 This part of your life can feel overwhelming and even scary at times, but getting support can make the process much easier to manage.
 Attending an Alcoholics Anonymous meeting can be an excellent place to begin.
-But, what should you know before you go?
+But, what should you know before you go and what types of AA meetings are there?

 Alcoholics Anonymous, or AA, is a worldwide support group that welcomes everyone who has a desire to stop drinking, regardless of socioeconomic status, race, criminal background or any other discriminatory category.
 In fact, it is a rather inclusive group that welcomes everyone equally and a wonderful substitute of happy hour socializing.
 In case you are new to Alcoholics Anonymous, do not worry!
 As long as you have a general idea of what to expect, you should feel as comfortable as possible.